connorpmullins/connorpmullins.github.io/_posts/2025-04-18-mental_model_agi.markdown

 - Breakthroughs in chemistry and biology allow lab grown meat substitutes for factory farmed meat

-## Avenues by which society changes:
+## Avenues by which society changes

 - Scientific and Technological Innovation
   - New Materials